SplineSketch: Even More Accurate Quantiles with Error Guarantees: Experimental Evaluation

-In Fig.~\ref{fig:queryTime}, we show average query times in $\mu$s depending on the number of queries in the same setup as for update time, again with a fixed sketch sizes of about 1.6 kB, for $10^8$ normally distributed items.
-KLL is the fastest to query for a large number of queries due to its simplicity, requiring only about 0.03$\mu$s per query, while SplineSketch and GKAdaptive are nearly as fast as KLL and outperform KLL for a small number of queries (less than 40\,000), using only at most 1$\mu$s per query in all cases. $t$-digest is typically 2-3 times slower than SplineSketch.
-MomentSketch is especially slow, by over two orders of magnitude due to the need to compute a distribution fitting the moments and also, as the particular implementation used only provided quantile queries, we obtain rank estimates using binary search.
-Fig.~\ref{fig:queryTime2} shows that, with the exception of MomentSketch, the query time does not increase with the sketch size.
+In Figure~\ref{fig:queryTime}, we show average query times in $\mu$s depending on the number of queries in the same setup as for update time, again with a fixed sketch sizes of about 1.6 kB, for $10^8$ normally distributed items.
+KLL is the fastest to query for a large number of queries due to its simplicity, requiring only about 0.03$\mu$s per query, while SplineSketch and GKAdaptive are nearly as fast as KLL and outperform KLL for a small number of queries (less than 40\,000); namely, SplineSketch and GKAdaptive use at most 1$\mu$ per query for more than 1\,000 queries. $t$-digest is typically 2--3 times slower than SplineSketch.
+MomentSketch is especially slow, by over two orders of magnitude due to the need to compute a distribution fitting the moments and also, since the particular implementation used only provides quantile queries, we obtain rank estimates using binary search.
+Figure~\ref{fig:queryTime2} shows that, with the exception of MomentSketch, the query time does not increase with the sketch size.